VICENTE AIGE GIL.DVM,PhD

 The autonomic nervous system (ANS) is also known as the vegetative nervous system composed of nerve cells located in the central and the peripheral nervous systems.
 It controls involuntary actions as the cardiovascular activity, thermoregulation, intestinal motility, urination, reproductive activity, regulation of circadian rhythms and other endocrine functions.
 Langley proposed that the ANS was form by motor pathways (efferent), however he was aware of the presence of afferent fibers due to the fact that the ANS functions on an anatomic basis of reflex arcs.

-In the central nervous system the centers involved in the autonomic control are: the cerebral cortex (involved in the recognition of dangerous situations), the limbic system (the main center is the hypothalamus) and the reticular formation.
-These areas are connected to the motor neurons of the brain stem and spinal cord by ascending and descending pathways in the reticular formation.
+In the central nervous system the centers involved in the autonomic control are: the cerebral cortex (involved in the recognition of dangerous situations), the hypothalamus (forms part of the limbic system) and the reticular formation.
+These areas are connected to the motor neurons of the brain stem and spinal cord by descending and ascending pathways in the reticular formation.

 In the peripheral nervous system, the ANS is divided into sympathetic and parasympathetic systems.
 Both refer only to the efferent pathways.
-The sympathetic system is the more developed, while the parasympathetic system reaches only specific organs (Page 5 of "The cardiorespiratory system" by King, A.S.
-Blackwell Science.
-1999).
+The sympathetic system is the more developed, while the parasympathetic system reaches only specific organs.
 The sympathetic system activates functions required for energy consumption, blood pressure and heart rate.
 The parasympathetic system is related to the preservation of the body reserves.
 Functionally, both systems are antagonistic in those organs that have a dual innervation.
 However, in some organs one system may dominate the other (as in the case of the parasympathetic system controlling of the urinary bladder) while others receive only one type of autonomic innervation (sympathetic) such as sweat glands and blood vessels (with the exception of the brain vessels, heart, and reproductive organs).

-The enteric nervous system could be considered as a part of the ANS or as a third component that receives parasympathetic and sympathetic neurons.
-However, the enteric nervous system is able to maintain its reflex functions after cutting its connections from the central nervous system.
+The enteric nervous system could be considered as a part of the ANS or as a third system that receives sympathetic and parasympathetic neurons due to the fact that the enteric nervous system is able to maintain its reflex functions after cutting its connections from the central nervous system.

 From the Greek autos, "of ones's" and nomos, "law":